21 June 2022

 Dumfries & Galloway activities

-In June, the public are invited to test pit around 4,000-year-old rock art in Dumfries & Galloway with Can You Dig It and the Kirkcudbright Rock Art Team, searching for artefacts or structures that might reveal more about these enigmatic markings.
-In Fife, volunteers can excavate in Inverkeithing with Northlight Heritage, where traces of 700-year-old preserved walls belonging to a medieval friary were uncovered in 2018.
+In June, the public were invited to test pit around 4,000-year-old rock art in Dumfries & Galloway with Can You Dig It and the Kirkcudbright Rock Art Team, searching for artefacts or structures that might reveal more about these enigmatic markings.

 During Scotland Digs 2022,volunteers are invited to excavate around some of Kirkcudbright’s 80 rock art sites, whichdate back over 4,500 years to the Neolithic period (Courtesy of Can You Dig It, Galloway Glens)

 In July, the public can help the Saline and District Heritage Society search for evidence of the 16th-century church, and possibly an earlier medieval church, at Saline Old Kirkyard in Fife.
 At Woodhead Lead Mine in Dumfries & Galloway, volunteers can join Can You Dig It to survey the upstanding ruins of an entire mining village built in the 1830s, known as ‘Scotland’s only example of an industrial ghost town’.
 Plans are also being finalised for a free fieldwork session led by Archaeology Shetland to record the remains of an 18th-century crofthouse that appears to have been modified from an early Norse longhouse.